 In July 2015, the U.S. Tax Court issued an opinion favorable to Altera Corporation ("Altera") with respect to Altera's litigation with the Internal Revenue Service ("IRS").
 The litigation related to the treatment of stock-based compensation expense in an intercompany cost-sharing arrangement with Altera's foreign subsidiary.
 In its opinion, the U.S. Tax Court accepted Altera's position of excluding stock-based compensation from its intercompany cost-sharing arrangement.
-In July 2018, the U.S. Court of Appeals for the Ninth Circuit reversed the 2015 decision of the U.S. Tax Court.
-In August 2018, the opinion made by the U.S. Court of Appeals for the Ninth Circuit was withdrawn to allow time for a reconstituted panel to confer on the appeal.
-We are currently evaluating the impact, if any, of these subsequent events on our fiscal year 2019 Consolidated Financial Statements.
-We are unable to estimate the impact at this time.
+In June 2019, the U.S. Court of Appeals for the Ninth Circuit ("Ninth Circuit"), through a three-judge panel, reversed the 2015 decision of the U.S. Tax Court.
+Altera has petitioned the Ninth Circuit for an en banc rehearing of a larger panel of eleven Ninth Circuit judges.
+We will continue to monitor and evaluate the potential impact of this litigation on our fiscal year 2020 Consolidated Financial Statements.
+The estimated potential impact is in the range of \$75 million, which may result in a decrease in deferred tax assets and an increase in tax expense.

-International revenues account for a significant portion of our total revenues, such that a material portion of our pre-tax income is earned and taxed outside the United States at rates that are generally lower than in the United States.
-Additionally, the impact of U.S. tax reform is being evaluated for how it will affect future years' tax expense due to tax reform provisions that we will be subject to beginning in fiscal year 2019.
-Tax reform provisions being evaluated impacting future years include "Global Intangible Low-Taxed Income" ("GILTI") and other provisions.
-Please refer to Note 6 of our Consolidated Financial Statements in Part II, Item 8 of this 2018 Form 10-K.
+International revenues account for a significant portion of our total revenues, such that a material portion of our pre-tax income is earned and taxed outside the United States.
+Due to the Global Intangible Low-Taxed Income ("GILTI") provision described in Note 7 - Income Taxes, international pre-tax income is taxable in the United States at a lower effective tax rate than the federal statutory tax rate.
+Please refer to Note 7 of our Consolidated Financial Statements in Part II, Item 8 of this 2019 Form 10-K.